 - Ensure Safety: Evacuate immediately if you are in an area where a flood warning has been issued.
 Do not enter your property until authorities declare it safe to do so.
 Be cautious of structural damage, electrical hazards, and potential contamination.
-For health and safety information in English and other languages, visit: HealthVermont.gov/Flood If you need help, please call 211; for emergencies call 911. - Notify your landlord: Let your landlord know if you have evacuated the rental and when you return to your home and only after local officials say it is safe and standing water has receded. - Contact Landlord for Repairs: Contact your landlord in writing to request necessary repairs.
+If you need help, please call 211; for emergencies call 911.

+For more help visit: Health Vermont.gov/Flood - Notify your landlord: Let your landlord know if you have evacuated the rental and when you return to your home and only after local officials say it is safe and standing water has receded. - Contact Landlord for Repairs: Contact your landlord in writing to request necessary repairs.
 Be specific about what needs to be fixed and how it affects you.
-Once notified, the landlord must make repairs in a reasonable time.
-Also remind your landlord to report all damage to the state by dialing 211 or visiting <a href="vertical-v - Contact Renters Insurance Provider: Notify your insurance provider about the flooding incident and initiate the claims process.
+Once notified, the landlord must make repairs in a reasonable time. - Contact Renter's Insurance Provider: Notify your insurance provider about the flooding incident and initiate the claims process.
 Follow their instructions for documenting and assessing the damage.
-If you have renters insurance, call your insurance company to ask about your coverage, report any losses and get instructions on how to file a claim. - Contact Car Insurance Provider: If your car has been damaged, contact your insurance company as soon as possible to discuss coverage details and report damage. - Apply for FEMA Assistance: Selected Vermont counties may receive an Individual Assistance disaster declaration.
-This will allow Vermonters to apply for financial assistance for certain losses.
-To apply, call FEMA at 1-800-621-FEMA (3362), or visit DisasterAssistance.gov. - Document Damage: Take photographs or videos of the damage to your property and possessions as evidence for insurance claims and FEMA assistance.
+If you have renter's insurance, call your insurance company to ask about your coverage, report any losses and get instructions on how to file a claim. - Contact Car Insurance Provider: If your car has been damaged, contact your insurance company as soon as possible to discuss coverage details and report damage. - Apply for FEMA Assistance: To apply call FEMA at 1-800-621-FEMA (3362), or visit DisasterAssistance.gov.
+Vermonters have up to 60 days from July 14, to register with FEMA for Individual Assistance. - Document Damage: Take photographs or videos of the damage to your property and possessions as evidence for insurance claims and FEMA assistance.
 Keep samples of damaged carpet, flooring, wallpaper, drapes, etc. Keep track of model and serial numbers for larger items and before starting any work be sure to consult your insurance or flood adjuster and get proper permits. - Keep Records: Maintain a record of all communications, including phone calls, emails, and documents exchanged with insurance companies, FEMA, and your landlord.
 Save any receipts or invoices for any expenses incurred for clean up and repair.